Growth Mindset Lesson Plans and Resources

 Empowering students with a Growth Mindset is an important transferable skill that they need:

 - in life (dealing with changes from Covid-19, or responding to systemic racism)

 - oh, and at school.

-Growth Mindset Resources can help you explicitly teach a strategy-based approach to your students.
+Growth Mindset lesson plans and resources help you explicitly teach a strategy-based approach to your students.